EmptyBP/EmptyBP/README.md

 - 👋 Hi, I’m @EmptyBP
 - 👀 I’m interested in learning about java in Object Oriented programming
-- 🌱 I’m currently learning Software development at University
+- 🌱 I’m currently learning by myself software development in Java
-- 💞️ I’m looking to collaborate on nothing much, I'm just curius about this plattaform
+- 💞️ I’m looking to collaborate on nothing much, I'm just curious about this plattaform
 - 📫 How to reach me: You can contat me via Emptybap@gmail.com

 <!---